Algebraic Compression of Free Fermionic Quantum Circuits: Particle Creation, Arbitrary Lattices and Controlled Evolution: Introduction

-These developments, when combined, lead to a number of significant improvements and enhanced capabilities of our approach.
+In this paper, we extend our previous compression work in four ways.
+We show that the evolution under the following can be compressed: \begin{enumerate} \item long-range fermionic hopping and fermionic swap (FSWAP) operators (\cref{sec:swap_and_longrange}), \item Hermitian linear combinations of particle creation/annihilation operators (\cref{sec:creation_annihilation}), \item free fermionic evolution controlled by a single ancilla qubit (\cref{subsec:controlled_free_fermions}), \item 1D TFIM, TFXY, and Kitaev models with periodic boundary conditions (\cref{asec:pbc}). \end{enumerate} These developments, when combined, lead to a number of significant improvements and enhanced capabilities of our approach.
 First, long-range hopping and FSWAP compression enables the compression of free fermionic evolution on any lattice, not just linear chains.
 Moreover, the FSWAP operator is key in any situation where fermionic statistics matter.
-Second, compressing single-particle creation operators combines the preparation of a free fermionic or Hartree-Fock state into the time evolution.
-And finally, controlled evolution is an important yet difficult problem, and we show that it is possible to compress as long as there is a single control ancilla.
+Second, compressing single-particle creation operators combines the preparation of a free fermionic or Hartree-Fock state into a subsequent time evolution.
+And finally, controlled evolution is an important yet difficult problem, and we show that it is possible to compress this type of circuits which have a single control ancilla.
 The most notable application is the compression of Hadamard-test style circuits, where wave function overlaps need to be measured.

-In this paper, we outline the mathematical developments required for these enhanced capabilities.
-We demonstrate the use of the compression of creation/annihilation operators for state preparation by selecting the appropriate particle number sector in a one-dimensional free fermionic chain.
-Finally, we report the results of a 16 qubit simulation of a 2D free fermionic evolution on a $4 \times 4$ lattice using IBM quantum computers which shows exceptionally good fidelity both in the ordered and disordered regime.
+If a controlled evolution with multiple ancilla is required, for example in the construction of a SELECT oracle, our single control compressed evolution circuit can be easily extended to admit multi-controlled evolution by introducing additional ancilla and Toffoli gates~\cite{Barenco}.